 Whether you are still serving in the British armed forces, or have been discharged, you may have a claim for compensation if you have been injured in the course of your military career.

 Our experienced Lawyers have considerable expertise in military claims having helped many clients claim compensation for injuries suffered in the armed forces.

 Military Accident Compensation

-Our Personal Injury Solicitors can help members of the armed forces and veterans to claim compensation for a wide variety of accident and injury claims including:
+Our Personal Injury Solicitors that specialise in military claims help members of the armed forces and veterans to claim compensation for a wide variety of accident and injury claims including:

 Military Training Accidents

 Members of the armed forces work and train in highly dynamic environments.
 Whilst there may be a greater likelihood of accident or injury due to the inherent risks, the MOD must still work to minimise the risk of injury.

 Military Training Accidents can occur as a consequence of inadequate training, or as a consequence of failure of military equipment, or due to equipment not being used correctly.
 As with any other employer, the MoD has a duty to provide proper training, properly-maintained equipment, and if they do not meet the required standard, and injuries are caused as a consequence, then a claim for compensation can arise.

 Military training by nature is often highly physically-demanding, and mentally-challenging.
 However, training should be run with reasonable care to ensure the safety of armed forces personnel.
 On occasions, it can be the case that the MOD may fall short, and injuries may follow as a consequence.
 If you have sustained a significant injury in the course of a training exercise, then we can advise you on the possibility of your claim being successful.

 Parachute Accident and Injury Claims